satansdeer/satansdeer.github.com/content/legacy-posts/life-updates/index.md

 ## I Got Hired To Dice

 I was super surprised when I got the opportunity to work there.
-It's quite unusual, but they use React for game UI.
+It's unusual, but they use React for game UI.

 ![dice](dice.jpg)